-- will be maintained by the Responding/Investigating Officer, Designated Person or Democratic Filter. - 17.2 Following the conclusion of each stage of the Council's complaints procedure the Responding/Investigating Officer, Designated Person or Democratic Filter will send their response and any supporting documents to the Complaints and Information Governance Team.
-Any irrelevant information will be disposed of in a secure manner (i.e. shredding of paper documents and deletion from electronic systems) by the Responding/Investigating Officer, Designated Person or Democratic Filter. - 17.3 All records will be kept in line with the Council's retention periods.
-These retention periods are taken from the Records Management Guidelines for Local Government and advice from the National Archives. - 17.4 During the complaints process it may be necessary to share your personal details with council officers and the Designated Person or Democratic Filter.
+- 17.1 During the complaints process a file containing correspondence and other relevant documentation (such as written notes, transcripts of conversations, etc) will be maintained by the Responding Officer and/or Investigating Officer. - 17.2 Following the conclusion of each stage of the Council's complaints procedure the Responding/Investigating Officer will send their response and any supporting documents to the Complaints and Information Governance Team.
+Any irrelevant information will be disposed of in a secure manner (i.e. shredding of paper documents and deletion from electronic systems) by the Responding/Investigating Officer. - 17.3 All records will be kept in line with the Council's retention periods.

+- 17.4 During the complaints process it may be necessary to share your personal details with council officers.
 We will only share details that are relevant to your complaint.
-Such details will only be recorded by the Responding/Investigating Officer, Designated Person or Democratic Filter and the Complaints and Information Governance Team. - 17.5 If you decide to take your complaint to the Housing Government Ombudsman your personal data may be shared with the Borough Solicitor. - 17.6 If you are classified as an unreasonable or unreasonably persistent complainant some of your personal details will be communicated to complaints officers, director's personal assistants, councillors, senior managers and customer services staff.
-This may include your name, contact details, a physical description (to assist staff who have face-to-face contact with complainants) and details of the behaviour that has resulted in the application of the policy. - 17.7 All personal data will be securely stored and will be processed in line with the Council's Data Protection Policy and the provisions of the Data Protection Act 1998.
+Such details will only be recorded by the Responding/Investigating Officer and the Complaints and Information Governance Team. - 17.5 If you decide to take your complaint to the Housing Government Ombudsman your personal data may be shared with the Borough Solicitor. - 17.6 If you are classified as an unreasonable or unreasonably persistent complainant some of your personal details will be communicated to complaints officers, director's personal assistants, councillors, senior managers and customer services staff.
+This may include your name, contact details, a physical description (to assist staff who have face-to-face contact with complainants) and details of the behaviour that has resulted in the application of the policy. - 17.7 All personal data will be securely stored and will be processed in line with the Council's Data Protection Policy and the provisions of the UK General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
+Further details are contained in our Privacy Notice.